yuvaldori/gigaspaces-wiki-jekyll/xap100net/net-tutorial-part2.markdown

 # Interacting with the data Grid
 Now we are ready to interact with the data grid.
 All the examples we explored in the first part of the tutorial can be used to interact with the IMDG.

-If you have started the IMDG within your application, you would acquire the space like this:
-{%highlight csharp%}
-ISpaceProxy spaceProxy = pu.WaitForSpace().SpaceProxy;
-{%endhighlight%}

 Here is an example how you can connect to the grid from your application:

 {%highlight csharp%}
-// Create the Space
+// Connect to the Space
 ISpaceProxy spaceProxy = new SpaceProxyFactory("xapTutorialSpace").Create();
 {%endhighlight%}

 # WEB Admin UI

 You can start XAP's console and inspect the Data Grid components that have been started.
-In the XAP distribution you will find the command file to launch the console.

-{% inittab os_simple_space|top %}
-{% tabcontent Windows%}
-{%highlight csharp%}
-GS_HOME\bin\gs-webui.bat
-{%endhighlight%}
-{% endtabcontent %}
-{% tabcontent Unix%}
-{%highlight csharp%}
-GS_HOME/bin/gs_webui.sh
-{%endhighlight%}
-{% endtabcontent %}
-{% endinittab %}

-After you execute the above command, open a browser and goto to http://your_host:8099 and the login screen for the admin application will open up.
+Double-click `gs-webui.exe` from the product's `bin` folder, then open a web browser and navigate to http://localhost:8099 and the login screen for the admin application will open up.
 The following screen shots will demonstrate some of the UI features: (no username and password needed)

 {%section%}